jjt/jjt.github.io/_posts/2013-11-14-easy-angular-development-yeoman-generator-angular.md

 dev/deploy tasks, using Grunt and Bower.

-This article will focus on using Yeoman and [generator-angular][3] to set up a great environment for developing Angular applications.
+This article will focus on using Yeoman and [generator-angular][3] to set up a great environment for developing Angular applications in a modular, testable fashion.
 With only a handful of terminal commands, we'll have the following features:

 - Development server (connect) with livereload
 - Unit and integration testing framework (karma)